Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 ### Basic Information

-In a command line session, type the following code to determine the current RAID status:
+In a command line session, type the following code to determine the RAID status:

 ```sh
 [user@server_ip ~]# cat /proc/mdstat